mreaugusto/RSBC-DataHub-API/qa/icbc-vi-irp-api/send-pdf-to-icbc-py/README.md

 He sent it to me to use as part of my testing with Brenda.
 See DF-2153.

-Planning to test with Brenda on Monday, 29th August.

 Steps to run this script:

 1. Create venv folder: